Vanhouttestien/restaurant/README.md

 <img src="https://res.cloudinary.com/ds6jpxpzy/image/upload/v1666891906/testproceedorlogin_hnekxn.jpg" alt="test login" width="600px">

 ### responsiveness
-Because the website utilizes a bootstrap framework which is based on a mobile-first approach is the website responsive.
+Because the website utilizes a bootstrap framework which is based on a mobile-first approach, the is website responsive.
 The website is adapted to be seen on different screen sizes.
 The responsiveness of the website was first tested by chrome developer tools.
 Different breakpoints were used to view the website.